mickcrosse/PERMUTOOLS/README.md

 [rc,pc,cic,statsc] = permucorr(x,y,'correct',1);
 ```

-Here, we plot the correlation coefficients along with the parametric and permutation CIs for each test (top panels), as well as the parametric and permutation *p*-values (bottom panels).
+Here, we plot the correlation coefficients with the parametric and permutation CIs for each test (top panels), as well as the parametric and permutation *p*-values (bottom panels).
 Once again, we see that spuriously significant results in the uncorrected tests did not survive the max statistic criterion.

 ```matlab
 % Plot parametric & uncorrected permutation CIs